Stupidly Obscure Programming in a Troubled Time

 Why should important people like us be forced to transform our code manually?

-Less frivolously, since the whole purpose libraries like Haxl
+Less frivolously, since the whole purpose libraries like Haxl and Fetch is

 to detect operations that could occur concurrently and batch them automatically,